-Five years ago, the smartphone market was quite fragmented.
+Back in 2010, the smartphone market was quite fragmented.
 BlackBerry was still going strong, Symbian was present on millions of Nokia phones and Samsung was still experimenting with its own operating system, Bada.
+For app developers and publishers alike, it wasn’t easy to decide which platforms to support and which ones to ignore.

 The Statistics Portal